Zensey/go-pool-of-workers/README.md

 All you need to use it is:
  * a job executor (Runner), a specific code which handles a unit of work
- * a callback, providing workers with a job-units (fnJobProvider)
+ * a callback to handle executor results (optional)

 Code example: